pliablepixels/sim/ALGORITHM_DESIGN.md

 ---

-*This design document serves as a comprehensive guide for understanding, implementing, and extending the Code Similarity Analyzer algorithm.*
+*This document explains how the Code Similarity Analyzer algorithm works and how to implement it.*